nodejs/node/COLLABORATOR_GUIDE.md

 Node.js uses three Deprecation levels:

-* *Documentation-Only Deprecation* refers to elements of the Public API that should be avoided by developers and that might be staged for deprecation in a future Node.js major release.
+* *Documentation-Only Deprecation* refers to elements of the Public API that should be avoided by developers and that might be staged for a runtime deprecation in a future Node.js major release.
 An explicit notice indicating the deprecation status is added to the API documentation but no functional changes are implemented in the code.
-There will be no runtime deprecation warnings emitted for such deprecations at runtime by default.
+By default there will be no deprecation warnings emitted for such deprecations at runtime.
 Documentation-only deprecations may trigger a runtime warning when Node.js is started with the [`--pending-deprecation`][] flag or the `NODE_PENDING_DEPRECATION=1` environment variable is set.